-- For uploaded video some copyrighted content can be claimed by the owner and the publisher can run ads against it.
-However, this doesn’t cover all copyrighted material and this type of system is more difficult to implement in real-time for live content.
+For uploaded videos, some copyrighted content can be claimed by the owner and the publisher can run ads against it.
+However, this doesn’t cover all copyrighted material, and this type of system is more difficult to implement in real-time for live content.

-Buying rights to include licensed audio on your live stream are next to impossible.
+Buying rights to include licensed audio on your livestream is next to impossible.
 Only big brands typically have direct access to the rights holders.
 Here are some ways you can acquire rights:

-To make matters worse, even if you do have rights there isn't a standardized way to proactively let social platforms know.
-It simply doesn’t exist.
+To make things even more challenging, even if you do purchase the legal rights to use a copyrighted work, there isn't a standardized way to proactively let Facebook know to ensure your video doesn’t get flagged.